Friday, January 27, 2017

 Arkansas: Coach Wood Newton of Evening Shade.

 California: Charlie Brown of Peanuts.
-Yes, ol' Chuck, Snoopy and the rest live in Sebastopol, a suburb of San Francisco while their creator, Charles M. Schulz, lived most of his adult life after leaving St. Paul, Minnesota to fight in World War II.
+Yes, ol' Chuck, Snoopy and the rest live in Sebastopol, a suburb of San Francisco where their creator, Charles M. Schulz, lived most of his adult life after leaving St. Paul, Minnesota to fight in World War II.
+Of all the characters on all the TV shows ever set in California -- whether in Los Angeles, San Francisco, or elsewhere -- none is as famous as Good Ol' Charlie Brown.

 Colorado: Mork of Mork & Mindy.
 No, not Eric Cartman of South Park.
 Weirder than Mork, maybe.
 More foul-smelling, certainly.
 More foul-mouthed, definitely.
 But more famous?
 No chance.